glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/Theory of Computation/CFG ( Context Free Grammer ).md

 Def:: A grammar said to be Ambiguous if there exists two or more derivation tree for a String w (that mean more then two left derivation tree)
 ^1608392447853

-### Removing Ambiguity
+### Removing Ambiguity #card-spaced
 <iframe src="https://www.youtube.com/embed/Z7bJuH3L3s8" class="resize-vertical" style="height: 521px;"></iframe>

-Ambiguity may be removed by using the following methods #card
+Ambiguity may be removed by using the following methods
 ![](https://www.gatevidyalay.com/wp-content/uploads/2018/08/Methods-to-Convert-Ambiguous-Grammar-into-Unambiguous-Grammar.png "Methods to Convert Ambiguous Grammar into Unambiguous Grammar")
 - By fixing grammer
 - By adding grouping rules